 Dr. Molenda is a fellowship trained dermatologic surgeon.
 To find other fellowship trained dermatologic surgeons, please visit: http://acms.execinc.com/edibo/SurgeonFinder

 2. What is the difference between a dermatologic surgeon and a plastic surgeon?

 Plastic surgeons typically deal with repairing trauma repair and larger surgeries that require general anesthesia (e.g. breast reconstruction, breast implants).
 Some even do bone repairs such as hand trauma.

 Dermatologic surgeons, on the other hand, typically perform their surgeries under local anesthesia, often in an office setting.
 Local anesthesia has many advantages for patients because it is safer, less expensive, does not require fasting, and does not carry the risks associated with general anesthesia.
 Fortunately, nearly all non-melanoma skin cancers (basal cell carcinoma, squamous cell carcinoma) can be removed and reconstructed safely in an office-based setting by a dermatologic surgeon.

 Bravia Dermatology is committed to excellent care for our patients.
 We offer comprehensive medical, surgical, and cosmetic dermatology care.

 For your convenience, you may submit the request appointment form, and a member of our staff will reply shortly to schedule your consultation.
 We will do our best to accomodate your appointment preferences.
-We accept Medicare and all commercial insurance plans.
+We accept Medicare and most commercial insurance plans.